Benin: Strengthening the Legal, Institutional and Technical Capacity to Manage Climate and Disaster Risks and Health

 Partnerships and Coordination

-The EU Delegation is actively engaged during the preparation and implementation of the project.
+The EU Delegation was actively engaged during the preparation and implementation of the project.

-The project also supports active dialogue and coordination among the various development partners active in Benin, including the French Development Agency, Japan International Cooperation Agency, World Health Organization, United Nations Development Program and the National Red Cross.
+The project also supported active dialogue and coordination among the various development partners active in Benin, including the French Development Agency, Japan International Cooperation Agency, World Health Organization, United Nations Development Program and the National Red Cross.

 Window of Action